Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

   + Stop waiting for 'inspiration';
   + Accept that writing is hard for everyone, even professional writers;
   + Revise.
 Nobody gets it perfect on the first try;
-  + Learn how to cut ruthlessly, never become too attached to your words;
+  + Learn how to cut ruthlessly, and never become too attached to your words;
   + Find a good editor;
   + Take risks.